acuadrosr18/Coding_Projects/README.md

 # CFG-Assignments by Alejandra Cuadros Rivas

+## Assignments in this Repository

+### Assignment 1: Git and Github
 > [!TIP]
 > You can find [HERE](Assignment_1) the Documentation required for this Assignment #1.

+### Assignment 2: Trivia Game Program
+This project is a console-based trivia game that interacts with the Open Trivia Database API.
+The game allows users to select a category, difficulty level, and number of questions, then answers trivia questions with immediate feedback.
+The program tracks how long it takes to answer each question and saves the final score and total time taken to a file for future reference.

+You can find [HERE](Assignment_2) the Documentation required for this Assignment #2.

 ## About Me
 **Hola!
 Hello!
 Szia!
 Salut!
 Ciao**!